Sleep Apnea Treatment in Cary, NC

 Do you have sleep apnea but don’t like or can’t use a CPAP machine?
-Our dentists can help treat your sleep apnea with a custom-made, noninvasive sleep apnea oral appliance.
+Our dentists in Cary can help treat your sleep apnea with a custom-made, noninvasive sleep apnea oral appliance.

 Don’t ignore your symptoms.
 If untreated, sleep apnea can lead to health issues like high blood pressure, irregular heartbeat, stroke, heart problems, and diabetes.
 It can also affect your everyday life, daily concentration, and job or school performance.

 Some signs of sleep apnea: